-After enjoying an amazing meal while exploring the secret foodie gem of Europe you just have to enjoy tasty desserts.
+After enjoying an amazing meal while exploring the secret foodie gem of Europe, you just have to enjoy tasty desserts.
 We are excited to bring you part two of our adventure in Dublin with a list of favorite sugary nom nom.
 These are some of our most favorite dishes that truly captured our hungry nomster hearts.
 After all, no good foodie experience can end without a nice dessert.
 Make sure to check out our Complete Guide to Food and Drinks in Dublin for more from our recent trip.

 Mascarpone Mousse @ Pichet (4 NOMs)

 There is a Mousse on my boat!
-It’s the tasty kind, Milk Chocolate Ovaltine Mousse on MV Cill Airne an Irish pub on a boat in Dublin.
+It’s the tasty kind, Milk Chocolate Ovaltine Mousse on MV Cill Airne, an Irish pub on a boat in Dublin.
 We had such a good time enjoying food and drinks at this boat restaurant that we just had to get some nom nom desserts.
 Enjoying a mixture of geometric shapes here with circles and triangles.
-It’s not just geometry we enjoyed, the smooth and light mousse just made us want to enjoy it slowly and savor every spoonful.
+It’s not just geometry we enjoyed.
+The smooth and light mousse just made us want to enjoy it slowly and savor every spoonful.

 Bailey’s Chocolate Chip Cheesecake @ Queen of Tarts (4 NOMs)

 Eat like a queen with cheesecake for breakfast with Bailey’s Chocolate Chip Cheesecake from Queen of Tarts, a famous breakfast & brunch dessert cafe in Dublin.
 Is it not an Irish experience unless everything has alcohol in it?
-Now that’s a cheesecake, very dense chocolatey cheesecake.
+Now that’s a cheesecake, a very dense chocolatey cheesecake.
 It alone might just fill you up, but fear not, they have other great dishes there.
 Great price for such a good cake for just €4 ($5).
-Another place that came highly recommended to us and was totally worth it for both desserts and full brunch.
+Another place that came highly recommended to us was totally worth it for desserts and full brunch.